Agent Logic

 );

-vendor.kinesis.putExport traffic to AWS KinesisHub and WorkersSends data to a Kinesis stream for external analysis, such as security monitoring or API scanning.
+vendor.kinesis.putExporting data to AWS KinesisHub and WorkersSends data to Kinesis for external processing or storage.

 Complete Script Example

-The example below calculates the number of packets and total traffic processed per minute using an L4 network hook (onPacketCaptured), helpers, and a scheduled job:
+This script calculates and logs the number of packets and total traffic (in KB) every minute using the onPacketCaptured hook and a scheduled job:

 var packetCount = 0;